2009 Vítkov arson attack: Victims

 The most severely injured of the victims was Natálie Kudriková, aged 3, who suffered second- and third-degree burns over 80% of her body, and lost two of her fingers at the time of the attack.
 Later a third finger had to be surgically removed.
-She will probably never be able to grasp objects with her right hand, which was burned more severely than the left.
+She would probably never be able to grasp objects with her right hand, which was burned more severely than the left.
 According to expert witness Igor Dvořáček, the many long-lasting anaesthesia doses necessary for her treatment have also caused minor mental retardation.
 The head of Vinohrady Hospital in Prague Burn Trauma Centre, Ludomír Brož, testified that burns sixteen times less extensive than those suffered by Natálie can threaten a child's life.
 She spent three months in an induced coma and a further five months in the hospital, during which time she underwent numerous plastic surgery operations, 20 of them being major ones.
 During the treatment she almost died three times, surviving only thanks to medical apparatus.
 She is the first child with such extensive burn wounds to have survived in the Czech Republic.
 In 2009 alone, the insurance company (Note: In the Czech Republic all citizens are insured: insurance for children and students up to 26 years old is paid by the state, worker's insurance is paid by employee, insurance for the registered unemployed is paid by the state, while unregistered unemployed must finance their own insurance) paid over 6 million CZK (about US$340,000) for Natálie's treatment.
 The insurance company will recover the debt from the convicted perpetrators if they have the money, but their ability to pay such an amount is currently next to null.